-Mushroom Logs are a quick and easy appetizer you can throw together at the last minute and are guaranteed success, perfect for any party or get together.
-All it takes is puff pastry, mushrooms and cream cheese.
+Mushroom crescent rolls are a quick and easy appetizer you can throw together at the last minute with guaranteed success, perfect for any party or get together.
+All it takes is crescent rolls mushrooms and cream cheese.

-They are so simple that no matter how experienced a cook you are, these will be easy I promise.
+They’re so simple that no matter how experienced a cook you are, these will be easy I promise.
 We’ve tried to improve on them by adding other ingredients, but always come back to this simple recipe.
-They are best warm, but people will still eat them cold.
-I plan on having them come out of the oven when the guests are scheduled to arrive.
-That way the house smells great and your first guests are rewarded with the warm ones.
-As always, there were none left at the end of the night.
+They are best warm, but we love them at room temperature just as much.

-How do you make easy mushroom log appetizers
+How do you make a crescent roll appetizer

 Step 1: Separate the crescent rolls so that you have 8 rectangles.
 Pinch the seams together.

-Step 2: Combine the cream cheese and canned mushrooms and spread over the crescent rolls.
+Step 2: Combine the cream cheese and canned mushrooms and spread over the rectangles.

 More delicious appetizers

 - You can never go wrong with sausage balls

 - Try French Onion Pastry Bites for something a little more fancy